The gravitational eikonal: from particle, string and brane collisions to black-hole encounters: Exponentiation and the subleading 2--body eikonal

 A first observation is that, in bosonic string theory, the 3-graviton amplitude takes the form of~\eqref{eq:3grmod} with $\ell_4^2 = -2\ell_2^2 = \frac{\alpha'}{2}$.
 Then we saw that, at the level of the leading eikonal, string effects are captured by the shift $b\to b+\hat{X}$~\eqref{eq:hatdelta0cl}.
 By applying this recipe to the long-range eikonal~\eqref{eq:bbigls}

-one obtain an eikonal operator that is directly related to the EFT eikonal~\eqref{eq:d0m1gl2l4}: the latter can be obtained from the former simply by taking the expectation value in the massless sector
+one obtains an eikonal operator that is directly related to the EFT eikonal~\eqref{eq:d0m1gl2l4}: the latter can be obtained from the former simply by taking the expectation value in the massless sector

 where $| \varepsilon_a \tilde{\varepsilon}_a\rangle = \varepsilon_{a\,i} \tilde{\varepsilon}_{a\,j} A_{-1}^i \bar{A}_{-1}^j |0\rangle$.

 However, this result does not describe the elastic amplitude in the classical regime since one needs instead to take the expectation value of the exponentiated eikonal $e^{2i\hat\delta_0}$ as discussed in Section~\ref{ssec:tidalrev}.
 The novelty here is that $e^{2i\hat\delta_0}$ is not a diagonal phase even in the massless sector.
 Thus in order to calculate the deflection angle of a massless state, one should first diagonalise $\hat\delta_0$ in the massless sector and then apply the usual relation~\eqref{eq:thetap} for the deflection angle or~\eqref{eq:Std} for the time delay.